WalTho/react-lite-ui-components/README.md

 ## Documentation

-For detailed documentation on the available components and their props, please refer to the [React Lite Components documentation](https://github.com/WalTho/react-lite-components/wiki).
+For detailed documentation on the available components and their props, please refer to the [React Lite UI Components documentation](https://github.com/WalTho/react-lite-ui-components/wiki).

 ## Contributing

 Contributions to React Lite Components are welcome!
-If you encounter any bugs, have feature requests, or would like to contribute enhancements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/WalTho/react-lite-components/issues).
+If you encounter any bugs, have feature requests, or would like to contribute enhancements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/WalTho/react-lite-ui-components/issues).

 ## License

-React Lite Components is released under the [MIT License](https://opensource.org/licenses/MIT).
+React Lite UI Components is released under the [MIT License](https://opensource.org/licenses/MIT).